Board of Trustees

 Jini D. Thornton

-Jini ThorntonThornton is founder and CEO of Envision Business Management Group, a boutique firm that provides a full range of accounting and money management services for clients exclusively in the entertainment industry.
-Her A-list clientele encompasses artists, producers, songwriters, actors, record labels and talent management companies.
+Jini ThorntonThornton is the founder and CEO of Envision Business Management Group, a boutique firm that provides a full range of accounting and money management services for clients exclusively in the entertainment industry.
+Her A-list clientele encompasses artists, producers, songwriters, actors, record labels, and talent management companies.

 For over 20 years, Thornton has been the go-to financial expert for Radio One.
-She is currently the financial expert on the nationally syndicated “Rickey Smiley Morning Show” and “The Willie Moore Jr. Show.”
+She is currently the financial expert on the nationally syndicated “Rickey Smiley Morning Show,” “The Willie Moore Jr. Show,” and “Get Up!
+Mornings With Erica Campbell.”
 You can tune in weekly and hear her in over 90 cities nationwide.